Boeing Vertol XCH-62: Development

 Failures in the spiral bevel gearing of the main transmission were experienced in tests because the method of analysis employed had not considered the effect of rim bending.
 Consequently, new gears with strengthened rims were designed and fabricated.
 For a more accurate prediction of the load capacity of the gears, an extensive Finite Element Method (FEM) system was developed.
 The U.S. Army's XCH-62 HLH aft rotor transmission was finally successfully tested at full design torque and speed, but the US Congress cut funding for the program in August 1975.
 The designers of the Mil Mi-26 avoided similar problems by using a split-torque design in the main rotor transmission.

 Subsequent attempts were made to finish the incomplete XCH-62 prototype, which had a serial number of 73-22012.
-In the mid-1980s, the Army, the US National Aeronautics & Space Administration (NASA), and the Defense Advanced Research Projects Agency (DARPA) collaborated on a scheme to finish the XCH-62 for experimental flights, requesting a combined USD$71 million in funding through fiscal year 1989.
+In the mid-1980s, the Army, the US National Aeronautics & Space Administration (NASA), and the Defense Advanced Research Projects Agency (DARPA) collaborated on a scheme to finish the XCH-62 for experimental flights, requesting a combined US$71 million in funding through fiscal year 1989.
 However, Congress declined funding, and the craft remained incomplete.
 The prototype was moved from a warehouse storage site in Philadelphia, Pennsylvania, floated by barge to Panama City, Florida, and then lifted by a CH-47D Chinook helicopter to the US Army Aviation Museum at Fort Rucker, Alabama on December 8, 1987.
 The XCH-62 prototype, the largest helicopter ever built in the western countries, was displayed at the US Army Aviation Museum until it was later scrapped in 2005.
 In 2008, several parts were sent to the Helicopter Museum at Weston-super-Mare (United Kingdom), to be exhibited there.